 I chose a simple T-shirt as my example.

 Lay your garment on the paper.
 Spread it out as flat as possible.

 You are going to do what I call “pin tracing”.

 So get out your stash of straight pins for this.
 You actually don’t need a stash, just one pin will do.

 This is why you need to work on carpet, because the pins can scratch your floor and it makes it difficult to poke them through.

-Pin trace all the way around.
+Pin trace all the way around that piece.

 If you’re not sure what a pattern piece should look like, take out a similar one in any of your Simplicity, McCalls, Butterick, etc. pattern envelopes and study it.